 A. I am a non-EU AIFM marketing both EU and non-EU AIF to professional investors in Ireland.
-Can I continue to market these AIF and/or other AIF when the AIFM Regulations are implemented?
+Can I continue to market these AIF and/or other AIF now that the AIFM Regulations have been implemented?

 A. Regulation 43 of the AIFM Regulations permits the marketing by non-EU AIFM of both EU and non-EU AIF, including newly launched AIF, to professional investors.
 You can continue to market EU and non-EU AIF to professional investors in Ireland.
 You must comply with the AIFM Regulations on a best efforts basis and submit a notification which meets with the requirements of Regulation 43 before 22 July 2014 at the latest.
 Regulation 43 requires non-EU AIFM to comply with the reporting obligations set out in Regulation 25.
-ESMA issued a consultation paper in relation to proposed guidelines on AIFM reporting obligations which indicated that AIFMs would report for the first time in January 2014.
-Once the ESMA Guidelines are published the Central Bank will be in a position to clarify obligations under Regulation 25 of the AIFM Regulations.
+While ESMA has published guidelines in relation to AIFM reporting obligations, the Central Bank had not yet decided the date from which AIFMs subject to the AIFM Regulations must submit first reports.
+We expect to do so early in 2014.

-Q. Will the AIFM Regulations permit the marketing of AIF to Irish retail investors?
+Q. Do the AIFM Regulations permit the marketing of AIF to Irish retail investors?
 What rules will apply?

 A. Regulation 44 of the AIFM Regulations permits the marketing of AIF to retail investors and is reflected in the AIF Rulebook at chapter 1 - RIAIF Requirements.
 Initially, the position which applies under the NU Series of Notices will continue to apply but the approach to marketing of AIF to retail investors, of both regulated and unregulated AIF will be subject to further review.
 Meanwhile, those AIF which were approved to market in Ireland by the Central Bank under Notice NU 19 of the NU Series of Notices may continue to operate.